 Display All TCP and UDP Connections with Listening Ports

-TCP is most used protocol for transmission of packets between different hosts.
-In a regular usage for a host there will be a lot of TCP connections in different phases.
+TCP is the most used protocol for the transmission of packets between different hosts.
+In a regular usage for a host, there will be a lot of TCP connections in different phases.
 We can display all these connections with

 -a option like below.